 Paws 100 and Paws 70 options cover veterinary treatments and surgeries for accidental injury and illnesses ranging from minor problems such as ear infections and bee stings to major conditions such as broken bones, diabetes and cancer.

-paws24 also includes a Routine Care benefit on Paws 100 and Paws 70 options where up to R1 200 per year can be utilised towards any of the following, if rendered and provided by a registered vet:
+paws24 also includes a Routine and Dental Care benefit on Paws 100 and Paws 70 options where up to R1 200 per year can be utilised towards any of the following, if rendered and provided by a registered vet:

 Annual vaccinations Deworming Tick and flea control Dental scaling/polishing Sterilization

 Like most insurance policies, we have some exclusions to keep your premiums affordable.
 These include hereditary and congenital defects, hip and elbow dysplasia, entropion (rolling in of the eyelids), ectropion (rolling out of the eyelids), complications of breeding and pre-existing conditions.

 Elective procedures such as dew claw removal are excluded.